Full question:

 Answer:

-Yes, an applicable power of attorney is typically filed as part of your real estate transaction in the county clerk's office.
+For real estate transactions in Virginia, a power of attorney can be durable, general, or limited.
+It is typically recorded as part of the real estate transaction at the county clerk's office.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.